Fair Graph Machine Learning under Adversarial Missingness Processes

 \section{Complexity analysis}

 BFtS model consists of two GNNs and one DNN.
-If we consider GCN for training the GNN, the complexity is $\mathcal{O}(L|V|F^2 + L|E|F)$, where $L$ is the number of layers and $F$ is the nodes in each layer (We assume that the number of nodes in each layer is the same) \cite{blakely2021time}.
+If we consider GCN for training the GNN, the {time} complexity is $\mathcal{O}(L|V|F^2 + L|E|F)$, {and space complexity is $\mathcal{O}(LE + LF^2 + L|V|F)$}, where $L$ is the number of layers and $F$ is the nodes in each layer (We assume that the number of nodes in each layer is the same) \citep{blakely2021time}.
 The complexity is polynomial, and therefore, BFtS is scalable.
-The complexity of FairGNN \cite{fairgnn} is the same as the complexity of BFtS.
+The complexity of FairGNN \citep{fairgnn} is the same as the complexity of BFtS.
 FairGNN makes an additional forward pass to the trained sensitive attribute imputation network.
-Therefore, the empirical running time of FairGNN is higher than BFtS as described in the next section.
+Therefore, the empirical running time of FairGNN is higher than the one for BFtS, as shown in the next section.